Adding Value to Farm Products: An Overview

 All products need to include a product code that shows where the product was packed, the date and year packed, and the product and batch number.
 Individual containers and cases should be coded.
 The codes should be kept in records pertaining to the product and should be written on your invoices to identify distribution.
 The codes provide a means of tracking a product, should there be complaints or a recall be necessary.
 Organic processing involves additional record-keeping and other regulatory requirements.

 The label is the means by which consumers identify your product, so time and thought should be given to developing your label.
 Both the state and the FDA have very specific regulations concerning labeling requirements.
 Contact the appropriate agency regarding information you must include on the product label.
 The FDA requires nutritional labeling if you do more than $50,000 in business annually.
 The regulations for nutritional labeling are quite extensive, with very specific requirements about information to include and the format for presenting this information.
 Details of these requirements can be obtained from any FDA office or the FDA Small Business representative.
+Contact the FDA.

 While it can be difficult to find a liability insurance provider, and insurance may be costly, product liability insurance is a must.
 Many farmers’ markets and most retail outlets will require a minimum level (normally $1 to 2 million) of product liability coverage before you can sell your products in their markets.
 There are no standard rates for liability coverage for food products, because the premium depends on the specific characteristics of the product, the manufacturing process, and marketing plan.
 Most insurance companies require a great deal of information—including submission of production, distribution, and marketing plans—even to provide a rate quote.

 Product design and marketing tips are covered in more detail in Fresh to Processed: Adding Value for Specialty Markets.
 (11) Created as a training and resource tool for value-added processors, with funding from the North Central Region SARE program, Fresh to Processed: Adding Value for Specialty Markets provides an overview of the main aspects of starting a food business.
-Contact ATTRA for a copy of this resource.

 Farm and Food Business Profile: Persimmon Hill Berry Farm